hw-knowit/gha-security/README-docker-scan.md

 ### Example

-Let's look at an example, assume our repo is called `amazing-app`:
+Let's look at an example, assume our repository is called `amazing-app`:

 ```sh
 λ amazing-app ❯ tree